elcolin/ft_irc/README.md

     ifconfig

-Or ipconfig depending on the machine where you run the server in your terminal, then find the IP under this format:
+Or ipconfig depending on the machine where you run the server.
+Run it in your terminal, then find the IP under this format:

     inet X.X.X.X netmask 0xffffff00 broadcast X.X.X.X